jpradocueva/working-in-github/content/en/index.md

 category: GitHub
 ---
 ## About this tutorial
-It teaches you, step-by-step, how to collaborate in OMP projects by creating Issues (comments) and Pull Requests (changes to documents).
+It provides a step-by-step guideline of how to collaborate in the Organization projects by creating Issues (comments) and Pull Requests (changes to documents) against the Specifications under development.

 ### What is GitHub?
-It is a code/document hosting platform for version control & collaboration
+It is a text-based hosting platform for version control & collaboration.

 ### What is GitHub Flavored Markdown?
-It is the “text” currently supported by GitHub.com to render documents
+It is the text format currently supported by GitHub.com to render documents inside of the platform.

 ### How Standards Organizations May Use GitHub/Markdown
 To collaborate in the development of:
 * Profile data, code or snippets, and
-* Documentation (Whitepapers, Technical Specifications)
+* Documentation (Whitepapers, Technical Specifications, etc.)